-The mission of Disability Services in the Center for Student Success is to empower students to seek academic and personal success through maximizing ability and encouraging full participation of those students with disabilities.
+The mission of Disability Services in the Center for Student Success is to empower disabled students to seek academic and personal success through maximizing ability and encouraging full participation.
 Services are offered to students with various exceptionalities as they navigate the varying demands of the Newberry College experience.
-Length of services may vary from a short period of time to the entire length of a student’s academic tenure at Newberry College.
+Length of services may vary from a short period to the entire length of a student’s academic tenure at Newberry College.

-Parents and guardians are a critical component to all aspects of the educational trajectory, however, that involvement does shift once a student becomes 18 years of age and are admitted to a college or university.
+Parents and guardians are a critical component to all aspects of the educational trajectory, however, that involvement does shift once a student becomes 18 years of age and is admitted to a college or university.
 At that time, parents and guardians are not legally allowed access to a student's educational information.
-The Federal Education and Right to Privacy Act (FERPA) is an Act that allows for the release of private and confidential information to specified persons.
-Families are allowed to access information, if a student has signed a release of information form.
+The Federal Education and Right to Privacy Act (FERPA) allows for the release of private and confidential information to specified persons.
+Families are allowed to access information if a student has signed a release of information form.
 If you are in need of a release of information form, please stop by the Center for Student Success.

-- Access to printed material / media (i.e. Braille, audio versions, etc.)
+Access to alternate material / media (i.e. Braille, audio versions, etc.)